Balancing Sleep & Strength: Decoding the Best Sleep Duration for Muscle Growth (6 vs. 7 Hours)

 It is commonly heard that the ideal amount of sleep is 8 hours.
 As more research has been performed throughout the years, that number has become more of an average instead of a hard and fast rule.
 Many individuals’ bodies perform ideally when they’ve slept between 7 to 7.5 hours, while others may need 9 to 9.5 hours of sleep.
 These ideal timeframes may be dictated solely by genetics or a combination of genetic needs and sleep quality.

-For a majority of healthy adults, simply asking “Is 6 hours enough sleep to build muscle?” is bound to leave gains on the table.
+For most healthy adults, only getting 6 hours of sleep will likely hinder muscle growth.
 Calculating the amount of sleep that is ideal for muscle growth is recommended and will be outlined later in this article.

 Does Sleeping Help The Human Body Grow?